 AFN New Mexico Member Wells Fargo Supports Working Families through Access to Capital

 AFN members Wells Fargo, Bank of America, and US Bank, as well as credit unions across the state fill the void left by predatory storefront lenders after lawmakers passed key legislation eliminating small loan interest rates of 175% in New Mexico.
 LEARN MORE

 Bill to Support Native American Entrepreneurs Advances Out of Committee

 The House Committee on Small Business passed Native American Entrepreneurial Opportunity Act (H.R.
 7102) unanimously.
 The bipartisan bill was introduced by Rep. Sharice Davids (D-KS), who is a tribal citizen of the Ho-Chunk Nation, and Rep. Eli Crane (R-AZ) will enhance the Small Business Administration’s (SBA) Office of Native American Affairs (ONAA).
 READ MORE.

 Nusenda Credit Union

 Albuquerque Community Foundation

 How We Work

-- Educate: New Mexico AFN members learn from each other and from other organizations as they seek solutions to local challengers and explore the potential for aligned investment strategies to address them effectively.
+- Connect: New Mexico AFN members learn from each other and from other organizations as they seek solutions to local challenges and explore the potential for aligned investment strategies to address them effectively.
 The chapter will host funder forums to explore asset-building strategies with both local leaders and national experts.

 - Influence: New Mexico AFN engages key stakeholders to grow their knowledge and support.
 This includes efforts to raise the visibility of asset-building within the broader community of foundations, public-sector funders, and financial institutions.